photo by Wes Cunningham

 MY STORY

 I am a queer, two-spirit, Coahuiltecan arts educator, rooted in the borderlands.
 I am of Indigenous and settler descent: my father is an Indigenous (Coahuiltecan) man born in Mexico and adopted into El Paso, TX, and my mother is white European-American raised on Haudenosaunee lands (Central New York).
 I grew up on the Tohono O’Odham Nation reservation, and later in Central New York.
 I returned to my ancestral homelands in 2012, where I earned my MFA in Drama and Theatre for Youth and Communities from the University of Texas at Austin.
 I earned a BFA in Theatre Performance and in English Studies, summa cum laude, from Niagara University.
 I am certified in Women's and Gender Studies from the Center for Women’s and Gender Studies and in Arts and Cultural Management and Entrepreneurship from the LBJ School of Public Affairs.
-I am currently the Assistant Director of Pop Culture + Media at IllumiNative, a Native-women led nonprofit initiative working to increase the visibility of – and challenge the negative narrative about – Native Nations and peoples in American society.
-Simultaneously, I serve in the Leadership Circle of the Indigenous Cultures Institute, as Culture + Communications Pīlam.

-As a community-based educator and organizer, I have worked with the Indigenous Cultures Institute (an organization led by my elders), the Performing Justice Project, Camp Mosaic for Isma’ili Muslim youth, Con Mi Madre, ZACH Theatre, Teatro Vivo, Travis County Juvenile Probation Department, Hays County Juvenile Detention Center, Niagara University, Voices Against Violence, and Children's Theatre Workshop, among others.
-I lead workshops and courses in digital storytelling, creative drama, acting, improvisation, and applied drama and theatre with young people and adults in community and institutional settings.
-In the summer of 2017, I co-organized the March Against White Supremacy in Maumee, Ohio, the hometown of Charlottesville white supremacist James Field, Jr.
+As a community-based educator and organizer, I have worked with MindPOP, the Indigenous Cultures Institute, the Performing Justice Project, Camp Mosaic for Isma’ili Muslim youth, Con Mi Madre, ZACH Theatre, Teatro Vivo, Travis County Juvenile Probation Department, Hays County Juvenile Detention Center, Niagara University, and Voices Against Violence, among others.
+Before my time at Bowling Green State University, I taught courses at the University of Texas at Austin.

 I am a former Advisory member and Steering Committee member of the National Steering Committee of the Latinx Theatre Commons, and the former Champion for Café Onda, the Journal of the Latinx Theatre Commons.
-In January 2019, I produced an international theatre festival, the LTC Theatre for Young Audiences Sin Fronteras Festival and Convening in Austin.
-I also served as the Board Chair on the Board of Directors of Teatro Vivo, Austin's premiere bilingual theatre company.
+In January 2019, I produced an international multilingual theatre festival, the LTC Theatre for Young Audiences Sin Fronteras Festival and Convening in Austin.
+I also served for several years as the Board Chair on the Board of Directors of Teatro Vivo, Austin's premiere bilingual theatre company.